 A financial model will articulate the potential for increased revenues, cost savings and any funding requirements.

-It will inform the viability of different management models, including a charitable Parks Trust, and allow you to clearly explain your business case and identify and reach out to potential investors and funders
+It will inform the viability of different management models, including a charity or Parks Trust, and allow you to clearly explain your business case and identify and reach out to potential investors and funders.

 Before you can build a financial model, you will need to:

 - Gather operational and financial data on your parks assets (see Understanding your assets)

 - Split out the data so that it only contains the information you need

 - Clean the data so it can be used for a financial model (e.g. check for formatting errors, inconsistency and mistakes in data input)

 This requires dedicated time from both operational and finance staff within the Council (see Skills needed in the project team).

 Once you have gathered the relevant data, you will need to build a financial model which clearly articulates: